 Volunteers are aged between 18 and 28, have a strong desire to succeed abroad and have a diploma or degree under their belt.
 92% of V.I.E. volunteers already have five years of higher education.
 Always keen to share their thoughts on the subject, these young professionals describes their experience as "a professional springboard".
 As the hiring rate at the end of a V.I.E. assignment is almost 70%, according to Business France, it’s a highly sought-after scheme.
 This "little miracle" has a name: it’s called the V.I.E (International Business Volunteers) program!

 "As part of a project to build a factory in Vietnam, I was able to follow the production equipment purchasing process from A to Z," recalls Anthony Castaing, V.I.E. volunteer at Saint-Gobain in the United Kingdom.
 With five other V.I.E.(1) volunteers he was selected by the jury of the first Saint-Gobain Grand Prix for Young V.I.E.
-Talents.
+Talents in 2018.

 (1) Diane Maffre, Chiara Spinelli, Thomas Malnoë, Maxime Le Rall, Xavier Gaudin.

 Photo credits: © michaeljung/Shutterstock, © loreanto/Shutterstock, © Oyls/Shutterstock, © pixfly/Shutterstock, © Cineberg/Shutterstock